Spring Boot DDD in Practice: Learning Domain Design through an Order System

 Adapter

-• Responsible for connecting to DB, API, and external systems
+• Responsible for DB, API, and external system connections

 Even for the same term, the meaning can vary depending on the context.